GSA/accessibility-for-teams/README.md

 We focus on the issues most likely to impact government sites.
 These guidelines do not provide a comprehensive list of all possible issues.
 Your team will need additional resources and work to conduct manual audits to conform to the standards of [Section 508](https://www.section508.gov/) (which aligns with the [W3C Web Content Accessibility Guidelines (WCAG) 2.0 Level AA](https://www.w3.org/WAI/WCAG20/quickref/)), a law that ensures all web content is accessible to anybody with a disability.

-This guide is maintained by the Accessibility Guild in the Technology Transformation Services (TTS) at the U.S. General Service Administration (GSA).
+This guide is maintained by the Accessibility Guild in the [Technology Transformation Services (TTS)](https://www.gsa.gov/about-us/organization/federal-acquisition-service/technology-transformation-services) at the U.S. General Service Administration (GSA).

-Questions or comments?
-Please reach out to us in the project's [GitHub issues](https://github.com/18F/accessibility-playbook/issues/) or email [g-accessibility@gsa.gov](mailto:g-accessibility@gsa.gov).

 ## Running the site